jbmiller10/transcribrr/README.md

 2. Upload a file or paste a YouTube URL into the app to begin.
 3. Click "Start Transcription" to convert audio to text.
 4. Utilize the "Process with GPT-4" button for refining transcripts with GPT settings.
+5. Save and manage your transcriptions through the Recent Recordings panel.
+6. Format and edit your transcripts using the built-in text editor.

+## Project Status

+This project is currently undergoing a major refactoring to improve:
+- Database management with a dedicated DatabaseManager
+- Service-oriented architecture with clear separation of concerns
+- Enhanced UI components with better reusability
+- Improved file and recording management

+## Contributing

+Contributions are welcome!
+Feel free to submit pull requests or open issues for bugs and feature requests.